KevinWMatthews/blog_jekyll/_drafts/iterators-in-python.md

 ### Create an iterator using `__iter__()`

-While an improvement, the above example still requires that the user knows how to create each type of iterator and access the collection inside the container.
+While an improvement, the above example still requires that the user knows what iterator to create, how to create it, and how access the collection inside the container class.
 This isn't extensible, so Python requires that we extract the details of creating the iterator and then expose it with a consistent API: `__iter__()`.
 For example: